nuwavepartners/windows-update/README.md

-# NuWave Windows Update Sciprts
+# NuWave Windows Update Scripts

 A collection of scripts to make updating a computer more convenient.